-The local Perkins application (covering four years: 2020-2024) will require local recipients and eligible institutions to address all items listed under Section 134 (b).
+The local Perkins application will require local recipients and eligible institutions to address all items listed under Section 134 (b).
 The local application will require the implementation of at least one program of study at the secondary level, including emphasis on the integration of core academic, career, and technical education.
-It will also describe how CTE activities will be carried out with respect to meeting State and local levels of performance in accordance with Section 113 of Perkins V. After the four-year local application is submitted, local grant recipients will submit an annual application for approval for the use of Perkins funds to achieve the goals and objectives established in the four-year application.
+It will also describe how CTE activities will be carried out with respect to meeting State and local levels of performance in accordance with Section 113 of Perkins V. After the local application is submitted, local grant recipients will submit an annual application for approval for the use of Perkins funds to achieve the goals and objectives established in the four-year application.